hashcash/wordpress-hashcash/README.txt

 == Installation ==

-1. Obtain keys pair at https://hashcash.io/
-2. Download plugin folder into /wp-content/plugins/ on your server
+1. Download plugin folder into /wp-content/plugins/ on your server
-3. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress
-4. On Hashcash plugin settings page set public and private keys obtained in first step
+3. On Hashcash plugin settings page generate new keys and save settings

 == Screenshots ==